-- Colostrum is the first milk that your breasts produce for your baby.
-It is a thick, yellowish fluid that contains antibodies that protect new babies from infections. - Wearing a well-fitting maternity or nursing bra will help you be more comfortable because these kinds of bras offer extra support. - If leaking becomes a problem for you, you can purchase disposable or cloth nursing pads to place inside your bra. - If you are planning to breastfeed, it is a good idea to only wash your nipples with water instead of soap.
+- Colustrum is the first milk that your breasts produce for your baby.
+It is a thick, yellowish fluid that contains antibodies that protect new babies from infections. - Wear a well-fitted maternity or nursing bra to provide extra support that will help ease discomfort. - If leaking becomes a problem for you, you can purchase disposable or cloth nursing pads to place inside your bra. - If you are planning to breastfeed, it is a good idea to only wash your nipples with water instead of soap.
 Soap might cause the skin of your nipples to become dry and irritated and crack.